 Farmers' market visits are a weekly occurrence for me.
 Even though our garden supports multiple tomato plants, carrots, beets, Swiss chard, squash, onions and cucumbers, there is always more summer goodness to be found at the market.
 Other items like cheese, eggs and bread that are also available help round out my shopping list.
 A couple of weekends ago, I had an opportunity to visit the market with friends from the food blogger collaborative Wisconsin Whisk, with plans to be part of a blog hop of recipes that were based on our visit that day.
 I love how a chutney concentrates multiple flavors, so I decided to focus my shopping in that direction.
 Fortunately, apples were just starting to show up at the market and I looked forward to making the transition to fall produce by featuring this harbinger of cooler weather ahead.
 Beets are currently bordering on an obsession of mine lately, beets from the garden had to be added.
 Then ginger, yet another flavor mainstay as of late was sure to be part of this recipe.
 Shallots will be a replacement for the more traditional onion in a chutney.
 One of my stops that day was at the Forgotten Valley Cheese stand, their soft Butterkase cheese inspired me to work this chutney into a grilled cheese sandwich.
 The taste combination along with slices of a fresh apple proved to be a winner.
-Be sure to check out the links at the end of this post for other farmers' market recipe inspiration.

 Apple & Beet Chutney

 By Inspired by the Seasons

 - 1 1/2 c apples, peeled and cut into 1/2" cubes.
 I used a cooking apple called Ginger gold.